xuelin-wang/agentic_rag/deploy/README.md

   defaulting to the Nomad-specific YAML files committed in each service.
 - `FS__ROOT` – injected automatically for the datasets task (`{{ env "NOMAD_ALLOC_DIR" }}/data/datasets`)
   so the store lives on the allocation's writable volume.
+- Services run in bridge networking mode.
+Use `nomad alloc exec` (for example, `nomad alloc exec -task datasets <alloc-id> curl http://127.0.0.1:8100/v1/ping`) or launch the Traefik job to reach them from the host.
+Consul Connect upstreams listen on `0.0.0.0` inside allocations so dependents can reach peers via `http://127.0.0.1:<port>`.

 The Nomad job name is fixed to `agentic-rag`; stop the job with `nomad job stop agentic-rag`.
 With Consul Connect, each service registers in Consul (`nomad service list`) and exposes a local